HOW DOES ALCOHOL INJECTION WORK?

 Alcohol lowers elapsed times and increases speed.
 There is much debate about peak horsepower levels with alcohol versus gasoline on various dynos.
 In our testing this is a "hit or miss" proposition.
 Some combinations make more peak power, some make less peak power and some are about the same.
 What is hardly ever in question is an alcohol’s ability to outperform gasoline on the track in virtually every new system that is sold.
 Common gains are in the neighborhood of two tenths more than a couple of MPH when switching from a gasoline carburetor to alcohol fuel injection.
 Of course, these results vary due to the efficiency of the engine and caliber of the carburetor replaced.
 Heavier racecars with lower compression engines see as much as a half-second of elapsed time improvement and “tweaked-out” combinations in lighter cars may only see a tenth gain in ET.

-WHY SHOULD I CHOOSE ALCOHOL INJECTION OVER AN ALCOHOL CARBURETOR?
+WHY SHOULD I CHOOSE MECHANICAL FUEL INJECTION OVER A ALCOHOL CARBURETOR?

-We want our customers to make an informed decision whether to stay with a carburetor or switch to injection.
-There are so many opinions on the internet, at the track, etc. that sometimes it is hard to make any sense of it.
-With that said, we will outline here what we believe to be the “pro’s” and “con’s” of alcohol injection.
+We want our customers to make an informed decision whether to stay with a carburetor or switch to MFI.
+There are so many opinions from friends, at the track and on the internet that sometimes it is hard to make any sense of it.
+With that said, we will outline here what we believe to be the “pro’s” and “con’s” of MFI.
 We hope this will help you make an informed decision.

 “Pro’s” of Injection

 PERFORMANCE - Mechanical fuel injection does not utilize a venturi (restriction) to draw fuel into the engine as a carburetor does.
 This is why the flow numbers of a throttle body are considerably larger than you are accustomed to seeing with a carburetor.
 Without the restriction and with no heavy fuel to deal with in the intake plenum and runners the engine is able to pull in more air at a higher rate of speed.
 The fuel is mixed in as a last step before the combustion process.
-This is the reason that alcohol injection has incredible throttle response.
-More importantly than that, the increased air intake allows the tuner to increase the fuel delivered which is why increased on-track performance is resulted in almost every race car where alcohol injection takes the place of an alcohol carburetor.
-Average gains are in the neighborhood of a tenth of a second no matter who modified the carburetor.
+This is the reason that MFI has incredible throttle response.
+More importantly than that, the increased air intake allows the tuner to increase the fuel delivered.
+This is why increased on-track performance is realized in almost every race car where MFI takes the place of a carburetor.
+Average gains are in the neighborhood of a tenth of a second no matter who modified the methanol carburetor.

-MAINTENANCE – If you have ran an alcohol carburetor for any significant amount of time it is almost guaranteed that you have experienced a problem with the engine flooding because of a needle/seat problem or float problem.
+MAINTENANCE – If you have ran an alcohol carburetor for any significant amount of time it is almost guaranteed that you have experienced a problem with the engine flooding because of a needle/seat problem or a float problem.
 You most likely have also experienced a bog or hesitation due to a faulty accelerator pump or squirter or poorly calibrated fuel metering circuits.
-Mechanical fuel injection eliminates the typical failure prone carburetor parts such as accelerator pumps, pump squirters, needle-n-seats, floats, power valves, air bleeds and gaskets.
-This means that injection is less likely to have a failure that could ultimately cost you a round or a race win.
-Moreover, mechanical injection virtually eliminates the age-old transition problem from the idle to power circuit (no more "walking into the throttle and hoping it doesn't stumble).
-Alcohol injection will respond instantly each and every time.
-Mechanical injection has only a handful of moving parts, has no gaskets, is hard anodized inside and out and has only a couple of sealing O-rings.
-From an induction standpoint, this makes it less necessary to use top lube with the alcohol.
+MFI eliminates the typical failure prone carburetor parts such as accelerator pumps, pump squirters, needle-n-seats, floats, power valves, air bleeds and gaskets.
+This means that MFI is less likely to have a failure that could ultimately cost you a round or a race win.
+Moreover, mechanical fuel injection virtually eliminates the age-old transition problem from the idle to power circuit (no more "walking into the throttle and hoping it doesn't stumble).
+MFI will respond instantly each and every time.
+Mechanical fuel injection has only a handful of moving parts, no gaskets, is hard anodized inside and out and has only a couple of sealing o-rings.
+From an induction standpoint, this makes it less necessary to use top lube with methanol.
 We estimate that 50% of our customers do not use top lube and they see no residual effects of this in their engine.
 A mechanical fuel injection system utilizes a fuel shutoff cable that allows the user to starve the engine of fuel at the end of the day preventing alcohol from lying on top of the piston between races.
 This makes it unnecessary to “fog” the engine with WD-40 after each race.

-CONSISTENCY - Mechanical fuel injection is a constant flow system meaning that a mechanical pump and fixed orifices (bypass pills and nozzle jets) deliver a pre-determined and exact amount of fuel each and every pass no matter how much the atmospheric conditions change.
-These same atmospheric changes will cause an alcohol carburetor to draw varying amounts of fuel into the engine.
-Thus with injection the only variable in this consistency equation is the atmospheric changes throughout an event.
-This alone will make alcohol injection more consistent than a carburetor but there is more.
-As discussed in the above bullet point, one of the things that affects alcohol the most is water vapor in the air.
-Alcohol injection is less affected by water vapor because the fuel is delivered close to the chamber whereas an alcohol carburetor allows the water vapor to dilute the fuel immediately upon entering the manifold plenum.
-Granted, this is a small advantage for alcohol injection but in today’s racing every thousandths of a second of increased consistency is important.
+CONSISTENCY - Mechanical fuel injection is a constant flow system meaning that a mechanical pump and fixed orifices (bypass pills and nozzle jets) deliver a pre-determined and exact amount of fuel at a specif RPM, no matter how much the atmospheric conditions change.
+These same atmospheric changes will cause a methanol carburetor to draw varying amounts of fuel into the engine.
+Thus with MFI the only variable in this consistency equation is the atmospheric changes throughout an event.
+This alone will make an MFI system more consistent than a carburetor.
+There is more.
+As discussed in the above bullet point, one of the things that affects methanol the most is water vapor in the air.
+Methanol MFI is less affected by water vapor because the fuel is delivered close to the chamber whereas a methanol carburetor allows the water vapor to dilute the fuel immediately upon entering the manifold plenum.
+Granted, this is a small advantage but in today’s racing every thousandths of a second of increased consistency is important.

 “Con’s” of Injection

-HARDER STARTING – Mechanical injection does not start as easily as a carburetor.
+HARDER STARTING – Mechanical fuel injection does not start as easily as a carburetor.
 This is mainly due to a couple of reasons.
-Mainly it is due to the fact that it doesn’t have accelerator pumps.
-The secondary reason is because the injector hoses have to be filled with fuel before it can be delivered to the chamber.
+The first being that it doesn’t have accelerator pumps.
+The second reason is because the barrel valve and injector hoses have to be filled with fuel before it can be delivered to the chamber.
 Ultimately, this means that with a properly adjusted/tuned system and starting technique it will normally take a few seconds of cranking to restart a warm engine.
 Starting a stone cold engine the first time of the day normally takes a bit more effort.
 In this case a squirt bottle or a can of carburetor cleaner needs to be on hand to assist in priming the mechanical fuel pump in delivering fuel to the barrel valve.
 All of this can be eliminated with a primer system which can be viewed here.
 A Basic Primer gives the driver a way to give the engine a squirt of gasoline to aid the starting process.
 A Primer Plus adds the ability to idle on gasoline for the ultimate in starting, fuel savings and heat building.
-A primer will have your injected engine starting like a carbureted engine.
+A primer will have your MFI engine starting like a carbureted engine.

-GREATER FUEL CONSUMPTION – Compared to a carburetor mechanical injection must utilize a richer idle mixture.
+GREATER FUEL CONSUMPTION – Compared to a carburetor mechanical fuel injection must utilize a richer idle mixture.
 This is because it doesn’t have accelerator pumps to help transition from idle to wide open throttle.
-The richer idle mixture helps give injection its incredible throttle response but also causes it to use more fuel.
-A great part of this can be offset but using the fuel shutoff cable to lean the fuel mixture while warming the engine, driving around the pits or on return road after a pass.
-An addition of a Primer Plus gasoline idling system will almost eliminate this “con”.
+The richer idle mixture helps give MFI its incredible throttle response but also causes it to use more fuel.
+A great part of this can be offset but using the fuel shutoff cable to lean the fuel mixture while the engine idles.
+The addition of a Primer Plus gasoline idling system will almost eliminate this “con”.

 AM I TO EXPECT CONTAMINATED OIL WHILE USING ALCOHOL?

 The answer to this is that it is absolutely unacceptable to have contaminated oil in any alcohol burning engine.
 If you are experiencing this with our system (or any other) it needs to be addressed and rectified immediately.
 In respect to our systems there are two criteria to be met that will ensure your oil is as pure as possible at all times.
 Those being the idle mixture and proper use of the shutoff cable included with each system.
 First the idle mixture needs to be adjusted so that the engine is clean off idle with no hesitation but not excessively rich.
-This can be accomplished with a leak-down procedure (preferred) or the "snap test".
-We prefer the leak-down procedure but the "snap test" is a viable option and is accomplished by lengthening (leaning) the barrel valve turnbuckle with the engine running (in park and on jack stands) until there is an audible hesitation with a quick snap of the throttle.
-Once you find this hesitation you can shorten the turnbuckle (richen) 1/2 turn and lock it in.
+This can be accomplished with a leakdown procedure (preferred with a Ron's Fuel Injection tester) or a visual setup described elsewhere on this site.
 The fuel shutoff cable is often overlooked but is extremely important in this process.
-Once the engine is running and you are not in the burnout box or making the run the cable should be pulled until you hear the engine RPM's tweaking up to 2,000-2,500 RPM.
-This ensures that the engine is a little on the lean side while you are warming the car for the day, driving to the staging lanes and even returning to your trailer after a pass.
-A good policy after a pass is to see how much temperature you can gain before the trailer in preparation for the next pass.
-If you can reach 180* ANY and ALL moisture that is present will be eliminated in the oil and valve cover area.
+Once the engine is running the shutoff cable should be pulled until you hear the engine RPM's tweaking up to 2,000-2,500 RPM.
+This ensures that the engine is a little on the lean side which will allow it to build heat quickly save fuel and make the oil look great.
+In a drag racing application it is good policy after a pass is to see how much temperature you can gain before returning to the pits in preparation for the next pass.
+If you can reach 170-180* ANY and ALL moisture that is present will be eliminated in the oil and valve cover area.
+It is also good practice to remove the header evacs or vacuum pump hoses from the valve covers at the end of the race day.
+This will allow the condensation to get out of the engine as it slowly cools down.

-DO I NEED A SPECIFIC CAMSHAFT FOR ALCOHOL INJECTION?
+DO I NEED A SPECIFIC CAMSHAFT FOR OL INJECTION?

-Generally speaking the answer to this is no. A typical camshaft selection that is working well in an existing gasoline engine will work well with an alcohol injected engine.
+Generally speaking the answer to this is no. A typical camshaft selection that is working well in an existing gasoline engine will work well with a methanol MFI engine.
 Alcohol is known for great bottom-end and mid-range gains as it effectively lowers the RPM band of an engine.
-In almost all cases of persons switching from gas to alcohol injection this results in quicker elapsed times and faster speeds at the drag strip regardless of the camshaft specs.
-That being said, there are camshaft characteristics to pay attention to when selecting a profile that will help optimize an alcohol injected engine’s performance.
+In almost all cases of persons switching from gasoline to methanol in drag racing applications the results are quicker elapsed times and faster speeds, regardless of the camshaft specs.
+That being said, there are camshaft characteristics to pay attention to when selecting a profile that will help optimize a methanol engine’s performance.
 We suggest selecting a cam with a few degrees more exhaust duration and/or a little wider LSA when compared to a perfect gasoline camshaft.
-This helps an alcohol injected engine run better in the upper RPM band and it helps the extra power “hold-on” a little longer.
-The forgiving nature and broad torque curve of alcohol injection may tempt a person to try a cam with more intake duration as a way to increase upper rpm power.
+This helps a methanol engine run better in the upper RPM band and it helps the extra power “hold-on” a little longer.
+The forgiving nature and broad torque curve of alcohol may tempt a person to try a camshaft with more intake duration as a way to increase upper rpm power.
 Doing this may sacrifice too much mid-range and is normally not recommended by KillerRONS.COM.
 It is preferred to increase the effectiveness of the intake lobe by increasing the lobe lift as alcohol generally reacts well to this.
 As much as a specific fuel can dictate a camshaft selection, your engine components such as cylinder heads, stroke, cubic inch and type of induction will continue to play their traditional roles and should take precedence in these matters.
-Please be aware that the above recommendations are based solely on the use of alcohol injection as the choice of induction.
-If you are using an alcohol carburetor these recommendations may not be appropriate for your engine.
+Please be aware that the above recommendations are based solely on the use of mechanical fuel injection as the choice of induction.
+If you are using a methanol carburetor these recommendations may not be appropriate for your engine.
 When selecting a new camshaft we suggest speaking to someone familiar with the engine combination and induction you are utilizing.
 Once this is done and you still have specific questions please fill out this questionnaire and we will help guide you further.

-CHANCES ARE IF YOU HAVE CONTINUED TO READ TO THIS POINT YOU ARE SERIOUSLY CONSIDERING A KILLERRONS FUEL INJECTION SYSTEM.
+CHANCES ARE IF YOU HAVE CONTINUED TO READ TO THIS POINT YOU ARE SERIOUSLY CONSIDERING A RON'S FUEL INJECTION SYSTEM FROM KILLERRONS.COM.
 THE BELOW FAQ’S WILL HELP YOU MAKE THE PROPER PURCHASE

 WHAT ALL DO I NEED TO PURCHASE?

-Our systems are priced as complete units and include the throttle body, barrel valve, fuel shut, fuel shutoff cable, pill holder, injector hoses, injector bodies nozzle jets, fuel pump, fuel pump mount and drive kit, fuel filter and assortment of pills for fine tuning.
+Our systems are priced as complete units and include the throttle body, combination barrel valve (pill holder, fuel shutoff and distribution block), injector hoses, injector bodies, nozzle jets, fuel pump, fuel pump mount and drive kit, fuel shutoff cable, fuel filter and assortment of bypass pills for fine tuning.
 The only parts you will need to add to the primary system are the hoses and fittings to and from the fuel cell.
-We can provide these if you supply us with lengths and fittings required.
-An average changeover will cost in the $1,700-$2,200 range.
+An average changeover will cost in the $1,900-$2,300 range.
 This may sound like a lot to most people but please remember that this is a complete system including the fuel delivery components.
 A custom built carburetor along with a top-of-the-line mechanical or electric fuel pump and regulator will cost every bit of this amount.

 WHAT IS THE DIFFERENCES BETWEEN A FLYING TOILET AND TERMINATOR SYSTEM?